salernoelia/anne-hub/README.md

 docker run -p 1323:1323 anne-hub
 ```

-# Migrations for PostgreSQL DB
+# Setup the PostgreSQL DB and Migrations

 Make sure you have postgres 14 installed and running.